aravic/6.829-pset-3/README.md

 the cellular traces in the `traces/` directory.

 A typical ABR algorithm would be written in Javascript as part of Dash.js.
-For this lab, we've abstracted this away with an ABR server in `abr_server.py`, which also runs inside the Mahimahi shell.
+For this lab, we've abstracted this away with an ABR server in `abr_server.py`, which also runs inside the Mahimahi shell and has a fast connection to the browser.
 You'll be modifying `abr.py`, which the ABR server calls to do the actual bitrate-choosing logic.
 You shouldn't modify any other file for this lab.

 To run an experiment, choose a trace and scale it down to the desired average